 Most parish councillors are volunteers and not paid however some of the larger councils do pay their members a participation allowance.

 Some areas of the county remain un-parished.
-However, both Durham County Council and the County Durham Association of Local Councils are supportive of the full county being covered by a parish council.
+However, both Durham County Council and the County Durham Association of Local Councils are supportive of the full county being covered by a parish council where residents approve their creation.
 The current unparished areas are:

 In County Durham we have a two tier system with the principal authority being Durham County Council.
 Parish and town councils and parish meetings provide the first tier or the “grass roots” of local democracy throughout the county.

 Within County Durham there is a huge diversity of local councils with councils ranging from electorates of less than 100 to over 25,000.
 Similarly budgets range from a few hundred pounds to over two million pounds.

 We have fourteen councils who meet the National Associations of Local Councils larger local councils’ criteria of having a budget of over £250,000 and or an electorate of over 6,000.
 These councils tend to generate sizeable precepts and are very proactive.

 Local councils in County Durham wish to support and promote their local communities to be sustainable in economic, environmental and social terms.

 Local councils have a wide range of powers available to exert influence over their communities.
 They can be used to benefit their community and include, for example, promoting tourism, providing community halls, managing town and village centres and representing the views of residents.

 These powers need to be used in a proactive and as imaginable way as possible without breaking the law.